aminoa/rc-app/questions.md

 It's hard to exactly know which direction I would go in Recurse Center, especially since I believe in the idea of catching the waves (ideas) when they come by rather than forcing myself to follow a checklist.
 With that being said, that doesn't mean I don't have a checklist of stuff that I would like to work on!

-- Developing open source low-level iPhone 2G emulation
+- Develop baseband emulation as part of researching a low-level iPhone 2G emulator
-  - I briefly worked on this as a research project under Professor Brendan Dolan Gavitt but I wasn't able to commit as much as I wanted; the iPhone is the most important computing device of the 21st century so being able to access these apps and games in an preserved and accessible manner is important.
+  - The iPhone is the most important computing device of the 21st century so I find it extremely perplexing that there isn't an open source emulator for the platform
-  - I expect this project to be what I focus on
-  - (There is touchHLE but I'm looking to make something more lower level, something in line with Martijn de Vos' research: https://devos50.github.io/blog/2022/ipod-touch-qemu/)
-  - My dream is to create the 'Dolphin Emulator' for iPhone emulation - a highly performant, accurate and user-friendly emulation platform that allows users to relieve their memories with the original hardware.
+    - Emulation is the best method to preserve hardware in order to the original apps and games for the platform
+    - I briefly looked into existing solutions as part of an independent study under Professor BDG but I would want to focus on the baseband (cellular) component of the original iPhone
 - Rewrite my Game Boy emulator in Rust 🦀
-  - I wrote dot-matrix (https://github.com/aminoa/dot-matrix) last summer but a) I didn't finish the graphics/control side and b) I dare myself to attempt APU emulation.
+  - I wrote dot-matrix (https://github.com/aminoa/dot-matrix) last summer but a) I didn't finish the graphics/control side and b) I dare myself to attempt APU (audio) emulation.
 I also wanted to use this opportunity to improve my Rust skills.
-- Write a Git re-implementation (following this guide: https://wyag.thb.lt/).
+- Write a Git re-implementation following this guide: https://wyag.thb.lt/.
-  - I like to 'de-abstract' tools and while most of the time I don't bother since I would rather spend my time on something novel, Git is just within the realm of simplicity where it would cool to do to get a better understanding of how it works under the hood.
-- Developing "Feature", a story about a caterpillar with Tux the Penguin who goes on a journey to discover open source
+- A C compiler I feel sad I didn't take a compiler class at NYU. --> ite "Feature", a story about a caterpillar who, along with Tux the Penguin, who goes on a journey to spread FOSS values
-  - Ok, this one probably caught you off guard.
-There is a mascot of BUGS named "Feature" (it's not a bug, it's a feature!): https://bugsnyu.com/images/logo/feature.png.
-While every organization should have some mission statement, I felt that it was important to embody some of the values that I found really important in an accessible and engaging text.
-To research this, I read a number of texts discussing the FOSS movement (I would highly recommend Tozzi's book "For Fun and Profit" on the subject).
-I think being able to develop the storyline and show it off for feedback would be really useful and fun.
+  - The mascot of BUGS named "Feature" (it's not a bug, it's a feature!): https://bugsnyu.com/images/logo/feature.png.
+Even though I graduated, I feel it's important to embody the BUGS' values in an accessible and engaging text.
+I researched a number of texts discussing the FOSS movement (I would highly recommend Tozzi's book "For Fun and Profit" on the subject).
-  - While some of this I can certainly do on my own, getting feedback from a variety of Software Engineers would help a lot
-- A C compiler!
-  - I feel sad that I never got to learn this while at NYU despite me really wanting to.
+  - Getting feedback from those in the RC could help me improve the story/improve its authenticity and also be a lot of fun!

 ## Do you plan to attend RC in-person, remotely, or some combination of the two?
 How will this affect your working style?

-I plan on attending primarily in-person.
+I plan on attending primarily in-person (which I find is much more collaborative than online).

 # Background